 Sedum humifusum Rose

-Sedum humifusum is a mat-forming succulent with many small branches and deep green leaves that turn bright red in full sun and cold.
+Sedum humifusum is a mat-forming succulent with many small branches densely covered with overlapping, deep green leaves that turn bright red in full sun and cold.
 It grows up to 1 inch (2.5 cm) tall.
-Flowers are bright yellow, five-petaled, up to 0.4 inches (1 cm) across, and appear in early summer.
+Leaves are fleshy, obovate to nearly orbicular, strongly ciliate at the margins, and only 0.15 inches (0.4 cm) long.

 USDA hardiness zone 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).